FloAI/FAIROmics-training/README.md

 [](https://www.python.org/downloads/)
 [](https://opensource.org/licenses/MIT)

 A comprehensive and modular library for high-dimensional generative modeling using **Conditional Flow Matching (CFM)**.
-This tool is designed to handle complex datasets like those found in metagenomics, supporting various path interpolants, optimal transport coupling, and both **ODE** and **SDE** integration for sampling.
+This tool is designed to handle complex datasets like those found in metagenomics, supporting various path interpolants, advanced **OT-based coupling**, and both **ODE** and **SDE** integration for sampling.

 -----